python/devguide/committing.rst

 Once the backport pull request has been created, remove the ``needs backport to X.Y`` label from the original pull request.
-(Only Core Developers can apply labels to GitHub pull requests).
+(Only Core Developers and Triagers can apply labels to GitHub pull requests).

 .. _cherry_picker.py: https://github.com/python/cherry-picker